AnhTuanFE/intern-digihubs-training/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory you can open 3 terminals:

+in the first terminal run:

 ### `npm start`

+in the second terminal run:

 ### `json-server --watch db.json --port 3004`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+In the third terminal, go to the server and run:

-### `npm test`
+### `npm run server`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.